ABOUT OBSIDIAN

 DEVELOP

-Playwrights Unit is a national intensive play development program that will support 2 to 3 Black playwrights through group sessions and individual mentorship.
+Playwrights Unit is a national intensive play development program that supports Black playwrights through group sessions and individual mentorship.

 Learn More